peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ### Pros And Cons

 The ultimate architecture is really scalable, as every user operates in his/her own realm.
-It also separates the concern in clear ownerships and, fits well a secure approach.
+It also separates the concern in clear ownerships and fits well a secure approach.

 However, it is worth to notice it is linked with more administration, whether during upgrade of their codes or handling their costs.